owldance/hootNAS/documentation/prepare-development-environment.md

 2. Check the script [prepare-development-environment.sh](/documentation/prepare-development-environment.sh)
-    first, perhaps you want to change some of the optional variables.
+    first, perhaps you would want to make some changes.
 Then run it to prepare your local development environment, it will install the required dependencies e.g. node.js, npm packages, debian packages, etc. it will also set environment variables.